Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

   - Do we really need a signal class?
   - wait a moment.
 I can let game execute the script can I?
     - Script is just some parameter that let game run
+- OOP
+  - Actually we can do oop, with DI
+    - Render with id in tile and entity
+    - Let game handle script.
+    - Let game handle resource.
+- why use spriteManager:
+    - to let entity handle rendering, we need to pass a reference of texture id to entity class, we can either pass a instance of data or a manager, manager is better.

 ### Added
 - practice/demo_of_ImGui_Docking
 - CMakeList new subdirectory demo_of_ImGui_Docking